Samkth123/KTH-md/Growth/Session 2/Live Session 2 - The growth process.md

 Improving existing products

 #### Horizon 2
-Find new opportunities that could bring cash flow
+Find new opportunities that could bring cash flow and become significant revenue streams Example adjecent markets or new customer segments
+Goal is to turn these new opportunities into Horizon 1 businesses

+### Horizon 3